What is roseola?

 How is roseola treated?

 Because roseola is a viral illness, antibiotics will not cure it or make your child feel better.
 The virus must simply run its course and should do so within a week after your child’s fever begins.
 Your child’s health care provider may recommend acetaminophen or ibuprofen (over-the-counter medications) for fever relief.
 Dosing is best calculated according to your child's weight.
 A lukewarm sponge bath or cool washcloth may also make your child more comfortable when he has a fever.
-As the body’s temperature increases, so does its demand for fluid.
+As the body’s temperature increases, so does its need for fluid.
 Children should drink plenty of liquids such as breast milk, water, or clear broth to prevent dehydration.
 Consult your child's health care provider about what fluids are best for your child's age group.
 There is no treatment for the rash itself and parents should not apply any lotion to the affected areas.

 How can roseola be prevented?